Fob James

 Forrest Hood "Fob" James Jr. (born September 15, 1934) is an American politician, civil engineer, entrepreneur, and former football player.
 He served as the 48th governor of Alabama as a Democrat from 1979 to 1983 and again as a Republican from 1995 to 1999.
+He governed as a staunch conservative during his second term and was the only state governor to refuse to attend National Governors Association meetings.